mdsafaet/Post-Management-/README.md

-Doing this using blade
-where admin can create edit delete post and user can only read post admin were created from database
+"Using Blade, the application allows the admin to create, edit, and delete posts, while regular users can only read posts.
+The admin users are created directly from the database